pmndrs/gltfjsx/readme.md

 [![Version](https://img.shields.io/npm/v/@react-three/gltfjsx?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/@react-three/gltfjsx) [![Discord Shield](https://img.shields.io/discord/740090768164651008?style=flat&colorA=000000&colorB=000000&label=discord&logo=discord&logoColor=ffffff)](https://discord.gg/ZZjjNvJ)

 A small command-line tool that turns GLTF assets into declarative and re-usable [react-three-fiber](https://github.com/pmndrs/react-three-fiber) JSX components.

-See it in action here: https://twitter.com/0xca0a/status/1341811710081044483
+### Why?
+Because GLTF's are blackboxes ...

+- Contents can only be found by traversal which is cumbersome and slow
+- Changes are made by mutation, which alters the source data and prevents re-use
-The usual GLTF workflow is cumbersome: objects can only be found by traversal, changes are made by mutation, making contents conditional is hard.
-Gltfjsx creates a nested graph of all the objects and materials inside your asset, it will not touch or modify your files in any way.
-Now you can easily make the data dynamic, alter contents, add events, etc.
+- Making contents conditional or adding/removing nodes is hard

+Gltfjsx creates a virtual, nested graph of all the objects and materials inside your asset.
+It will not touch or modify your files in any way.
+Now you can easily make the data dynamic, alter contents, add events, or re-use the asset.

 ## Usage